fm140905/CFDQt/README.md

 # Simple GUI application for demonstrating real-time radiation flux calculation using CFD
-The program allows the user to move the detector using sliders and a gamma spectrum is calculated using CFD and rendered on the screen in real-time.
+User can move the detector using sliders.
+A gamma spectrum at current detector position is calculated using CFD and rendered on the screen in real-time.

 ## Prerequisites
 - Qt 5.13 or higher
+- OpenGL 3.0 or higher

 ## Build
   ```bash